nilsgumpfer/SIGN/README.md

 ## Experiments

 To reproduce the experiments from our paper, simply run ``` python3 reproduce_results.py ```.
 Depending on your GPU-performance, this may take a substantial while.
 If you are interested only in partial results, feel free to comment out parts of the code.

+## Python package

+We released a toolbox containing all XAI methods used in our paper as a stand-alone python package as well.
+You can install it via ```pip3 install signxai``` (further details: https://pypi.org/project/signxai/1.0.0/ ).